coolcrowd/worker-service/api.md

 + Parameters
     + platform: `dummy` (required, string) - represents the platform the worker is working on.
     + experiment: 13 (required, number) - the experiment the worker is currently working on.
-    + worker: 15 (optional, number) - the workerId if the client knows about them
     + answer: skip (optional, skip) - passed if the worker wants to skip the answer-task
     + rating: skip (optional, skip) - passed if the worker wants to skip the rating-task